pierpaolodimarzo/ThinkPad-T480/README.md

 ## What doesn't or WIP:

-CFG Unlock / DVMT Unlock / AirDrop / FingerReader
+CFG Unlock / DVMT Unlock / AirDrop

 ## Credits